filomba01/ros_projects_2023/src/second_project/README.md

 <param name="odom_alpha4"               value="0.005"/>
 ```
 Here we set the odometry error parameters based on the robot encoder, we do not neeed to specify odom_alpha5, that is because is only for omnidirectional robot.
+The parameters seem to be a bit low, but that's because we use **diff_corrected** model, which suggests lower values on odometry error, as noted in [this link](https://answers.ros.org/question/227811/tuning-amcls-diff-corrected-and-omni-corrected-odom-models/).
 ```
 <param name="laser_z_hit"               value="0.8"/>
 <param name="laser_z_rand"              value="0.2"/>